Smoothing in linear multicompartment biological processes subject to stochastic input: Conclusion

 \section{Conclusion}

 Multicompartment processes are ubiquitous in biology; from linear progression through the cell cycle, to phage replication in bacteria and the propagation of viruses by hijacked cellular machinery.
 Our analysis demonstrates that even a fundamental linear multicompartment structure provides potential advantages and benefits to the systems that employ them.
+These results parallel filters and autoregressive models in control theory that allow engineers to control and exploit systems subject to noisy input \cite{Box.2015,Vecchio.2016l57,Khammash.2021}.

 Most notable is the effect of such systems to smooth and provide an additional degree of control over external noise, consequentially increasing resilience and robustness.
 The inclusion of feedback and feedforward loops can enhance this effect, providing systems with additional degrees of control and contributing to so-called perfect adaptation \cite{Reeves.2019,Khammash.2021}.
 Such loops provide a potential explanation for out-of-order progression in some systems, for example, whereby viral replication does not occur as a unidirectional process \cite{Louten.2016}.
 Our work demonstrates that feedback loops could yield a fitness advantage through more favourable statistical properties of viral load compared with perfect progression through the replication cycle.
-Indirectly, these loops provide systems with the ability to tune the first passage time distribution, potentially yielding an \textit{optimal} lysis time \cite{Ghusinga.2017,Kannoly.2022df}.
-While we restrict our analysis to a single non-local feedback or feedforward, future work may study more general optimal network structures, subject to constraints informed by a more specific physical or biological problem.
+Such results potentially explain the complexity in the replication network structure seen in some viruses; for example, in the human adenovirus \cite{Flint.2015}.
+Indirectly, these loops (and by extension, more complicated network structures) provide systems with the ability to tune the first passage time distribution, potentially yielding an \textit{optimal} lysis time \cite{Ghusinga.2017,Kannoly.2022df}.
+While we restrict our analysis to a single non-local feedback or feedforward, future work may study more general optimal network structures informed by more specific biological problems.

 Analysis of a linear model system, subject to Ornstein-Uhlenbeck-type noise, allows us to present closed-form expressions for key statistics, providing a fundamental understanding that would be otherwise unavailable for more complicated systems.
 We reveal that noise dissipates in systems with unidirectional flow, eventually vanishing in an infinite-compartment system.
 However, we show that this effect is tied to a finite flow rate: scaling to yield continuous flow through a continuum limit approximation reveals that smoothing is a discrete effect, caused by \textit{within compartment} mixing.
 While many simple results are only available for the constant flow rate assumption, arbitrarily connected linear systems yield a multidimensional Ornstein-Uhlenbeck process with statistical properties computable semi-analytically through the exponentiation of a connectivity matrix.